- 1 My Failed Attempts at Dunking (and it wasn’t even my fault)

 I would also try to dunk here and there because I wanted to get a ‘feel‘ for it and see how my progress manifests itself in real life, rather than just numbers on a piece of paper.

-And boy, let me tell you, it’s so much fun and so motivating to see your hands get higher-and-higher above the rim from week-to-week.
+And boy, let me tell you, it is so much fun and so motivating to see your hand reaching higher-and-higher above the rim.

 But enough about that, let’s get to the meat and potatoes of this program.